Woukie/ambassador-keymap/README.md

 ## Installing

-The creation of this repo follows [this](https://github.com/victorlucachi/zmk-keyboards-totem).
-It currently only compiles for the `seeeduino_xiao_ble`, so fork and make modifications if this is not your controller.
+The creation of this repo follows [this](https://github.com/victorlucachi/zmk-keyboards-totem) repo.
+The releases tab contains the latest firmware for the `seeeduino_xiao_ble`.
+If this is not your controller, fork and make modifications to the `build.yml` as per the linked project else you risk bricking your controller.